 The next day, we woke up early and went white water rafting.
 To one side of us was authentic jungle terrain and then up above were coca fields as far as the eye could see.
 As a side note, most of the coca leaves harvested are used for cocaine, surprise!
 After a snack, our group went on the largest zipline I’ve ever seen.
 Then we had another delicious meal including one of the best cheesecakes I’ve ever had, and continued our terrifyingly bumpy ride home.
 Mr. Smiles, our driver, only nearly killed us like a handful of times, too.

 That following week, a group of three of us decided we hadn’t had enough adventure just yet.
 So after getting back Sunday night, we took off Tuesday morning for Isla del Sol, located on Lake Titicaca.
-To get there, we took a bus, that mid-way had to be floated across a river while we were boated, and then another ferry boat to the island itself.
+To get there, we took a bus, that mid-way had to be floated across a river while we were boated, and then another ferry boat from this brokerage firm to the island itself.
 We made a pit stop in Copacabana, the coastal town where you ferry to get to the island and had some of the best Mexican food I had found in all of South America.
 When we arrived at the island though, well, there are really no words to describe how beautiful it was.
 The blue was piercing, and the locals were wearing traditional bright colored clothing that accented the beautiful coastline.
 We roamed around the island, had some terrible pizza and wine, hiked the next day, briefly, and concluded our trip with some beers on the beach.
 It wasn’t the full island hike that we had initially planned, but it was an amazing trip nonetheless.

 After two back-to-back trips, I decided it was time to stay in La Paz for a weekend.
 A group of us decided to go to Chacaltaya and Valley de la Luna and do some city exploring.
 The following week was Remote Nation, which meant we had to save up our energy.